yuanchaiyc/Ling471/assignments/ass3-draft.md

 After we are sure we know how to process multiple files, store the data as vectors and compute things, we will leave our simplisticPrediction() behind and will proceed with deploying more sophisticated (off-the-shelf) techniques on our data.

+Below you will find a shorter assignment description.
+If you are not sure how to do something, please make sure to consult the [more detailed walkthrough for Parts 2 and 3](Assignment3-hints.md).

-As before, you will submit your final version to the repository you created for the class in Assignment 1, and you will submit the commit number to Canvas, for time stamp.
+As before, you will **submit** your final version to the repository you created for the class in Assignment 1, and you will submit the commit number to Canvas, for time stamp.

 ### Part 1: Assignment 2 clean-up/fixes and Setup
 1. Address any comments you received for Assignment 2 (if you already got it back), or otherwise make sure your Assignment 2 program is working correctly.